Chinese Calendar dates

 There are many, joyous Chinese Festivals that are celebrated throughout the year.
 A number of the festivals follow the old Chinese calendar rather than the western (Gregorian) calendar.
 The old calendar was based on the moon so just as with the Christian Easter, some festivals fall on different days each year.
 The Chinese 节气 jié qì solar calendar has been used for farming as the date of sowing, reaping needs to keep step with the sun rather than the moon.
 For an explanation of how the Chinese calendar works please visit our Chinese Calendar section.
 In recent years some festivals have been moved to a Monday or Friday to give a three day weekend.
 The mixture of moveable and fixed, modern and ancient create a complex pattern of public holidays.
-To see the official public holidays please use the calendar widget above.

 Dates of major Chinese Festivals in the next 12 monthsClick on the link to show details